Responsible Rescuers Save A Dog

 The Belgian Malinois is a very versatile breed originally used as a herding dog.
 Over time they expanded to uses in protection and scent detection.
 The Standard Poodle is traditionally a hunting dog, but they excel at training in any discipline due to their intelligence.
 The question is never "can the breed do it?"
 The question is whether you have picked the right dog personality for the job.
 There is as much diversity within the breed as there is across all breeds.
 Thus, a Poodle can absolutely be a working dog and a Malinois can absolutely be a pet.

 The genetic diversity of dog breeds is very important.
 Maintaining proper structure and health in spite of the changing (and subjectively interpreted) breed standards can be a challenge.
 I believe that form follows function, so if a dog properly built for its job then it will be the best representative.
 It should be the goal of every breeder to merge show and working lines to produce beautiful dogs that can perform their job.
+But there is a reason to maintain working lines since their intensity and stamina can make them unsuitable for most purely pet homes.
 I subscribe to Helen King's structural teaching.
 That being said, companionship is just as much a function as running, jumping, retrieving, hunting, and protection, so good temperament is vital to all dog breeds.
 Socialization, as Dr. Ian Dunbar points out, is the most critical training a puppy can receive.
 Some dogs will excel at different things.
 You should look for the dog that's best for you.